relaxdiego/aircraft/README.md

 guard rails as possible.
 That is, I have to "unbox" Juju Charms.

-If that doesn't sound like your cup of tea and would much rather get actual sh\*\* done, then may I suggest that you start with the [Operator Framework](github.com/canonical/operator) as well as the [charmcraft](https://github.com/canonical/charmcraft) tool.
+If that doesn't sound like your cup of tea and would much rather get actual work done, then may I suggest that you start with the [Operator Framework](github.com/canonical/operator) as well as the [charmcraft](https://github.com/canonical/charmcraft) tool.

-I should also note that this project does currently use the [charmcraft](https://github.com/canonical/charmcraft) tool since I'm currently more interested examining Juju Charms at runtime rather than at build time.
-For more information on how I use it, check out the `Makefile` in this repo, specifically the `build` goal.

 Please note that while I'm an employee of [Canonical](https://canonical.com), the work that I do in this repo represent my own personal journey.
 Any opinionated-ness